Tushar-R-09/crypto-price-prediction/README.md

 4. How to use kafka registry to make messages have correct formating.
 5. Port forwarding using K9s (shift+f from services)
 6. How to decide to which external port to map to ?
 (Rules to map)
+7. Remove ta-lib from workspace level and move it to technical_indicator service
+8. load parameters like sma_7, sma_14, sma_21, sma_60 through a yaml file

 ### Make kubernetes cluster on digital ocean
 1. Install doctl